patrickfrey/mewa/doc/faq.md

 ### What are the hacks in the implementation of the example language1?
 Some may say that the whole example _language1_ is a big hack because of the information entanglement without contracts all over the place.
 I cannot say much against that argument. _Mewa_ is not optimized for collaborative work.
 What I consider hacks here are violations or circumventions of the core ideas of _Mewa_.
 Here are bad hacks I have to talk about:
  1. *Stateful constructors*: Constructors have an initialization state that tells how many of the members have been initialized.
 One principle of _Mewa_ is that every piece of information is related to what is stored in the _typedb_ or in the _AST_ or somehow related to that, stored in a _Lua_ table indexed by a value in the _typedb_ or the _AST_.
 Having a state variable during the traversal of the _AST_ and the code generation is considered bad and a hack.
 Unfortunately, I don't have any idea to get around the problem differently.
- 2. *Cleaning up of partially constructed objects*: This problem caught on the wrong foot, especially the building of arrays from initializer lists.
+ 2. *Cleaning up of partially constructed objects*: This problem caught me on the wrong foot, especially the building of arrays from initializer lists.
 The solution is awkward and needs to be revisited.

 <a name="decisions"/>